|WCLS New Arrivals|

 Some browsers, including Firefox, Opera and Safari, automatically check for feeds for you when you visit a website, and display an icon when they find one.
 This can make subscribing to feeds much easier.
 For more details on these, please check their websites.

 There is a range of different news readers available and new versions are appearing all the time.

-Different news readers work on different operating systems, so you will need to choose one that will work with your computer.
+Different news readers work on different operating systems, so you will need to choose one that will work with your computer or phone.

 Create Your Own RSS Feeds from Catalog Searches